 Manual Skeleton Adjustment

-Manual skeleton adjustment is mainly for users who pursue higher effects.
-Adjusting the skeleton to be consistent with their own will result in a better overall effect (especially for PC users).
+Manual skeleton adjustment is mainly for users who pursue higher quality effects.
+Adjusting the skeleton to closely match your own will result in a better overall effect (specifically for PC users).

-In the PC scenario, if you are directly viewing the preview effect, adjusting to the actual size of your body will yield better results.
-If you are using other software, it is recommended to upload a skeleton that closely matches your real skeleton for better results.
+In PC scenarios, if you are directly viewing the preview effect, adjusting to your actual body size will yield better results.
+If you are using other software, it is recommended to upload the skeleton, as the uploaded real skeleton will be closer to your own, resulting in better effects.

-In the VR scenario, if you are a dancing user, adjusting the skeleton to be consistent with your own will yield better results.
-In other cases, such as wanting to look more like yourself in a sitting or static posture, a skeleton close to the target will be better, but the dynamic effect will relatively worsen!
-The best state is to keep the virtual character's skeleton consistent with the real person!
+In VR scenarios, especially for dancing users, adjusting the skeleton to match your own will yield better results.
+In other situations, such as wanting to resemble your own posture in sitting or static poses, getting closer to the target skeleton is better, although the dynamic effect may relatively worsen!
+The best state is when the virtual character's skeleton matches the real person's!

 Impact of Inconsistent Skeletons

-For example: If the skeleton driving the character has significantly longer hands, assuming the virtual character's hands reach the knee position, then when the real person's palms are together, the virtual character's hands will largely overlap to maintain the same posture as the real person.
+For example: If the skeleton driving the character has noticeably longer hands, assuming the virtual character's hands reach the knee position, then when the real person's palms are together, if the virtual character needs to maintain the same posture as the real person, the positions of the left and right palms will significantly overlap.

 How to Adjust the Skeleton